 In 2016, Mr. Mangi was named to Euromoney Institutional Investor PLC’s Benchmark: America's Leading Litigation Firms and Attorneys' inaugural “Under 40 Hot List”.
 The list recognizes “the achievements of the nation’s most accomplished legal partners” ages 40 and under.
 The publication notes that peers refer to him as “meticulous and relentless,” and “an unflappable whiz at everything he does.”
 In 2015, Benchmark also listed Mr. Mangi as a 2016 "Future Star" for New York, which recognizes lawyers “seen as on the cusp of established stardom by the market, [who] play a vital role in illustrating a firm's bench strength and its generational succession plan.”
 Mr. Mangi was previously named a “2014 Rising Star” by the New York Law Journal, which recognizes the most promising lawyers under the age of 40 who have demonstrated that they are top contributors to the practice of law and their communities; a “Rising Star” by the Minority Corporate Counsel Association’s Diversity & the Bar magazine, which selected 12 up-and-coming attorneys for 2014; and as one of the National Asian and Pacific American Bar Association's "Best Lawyers Under 40" for 2014.
 Mr. Mangi is also a 2013 graduate of the Microsoft Litigation Group's highly prestigious Trial Advocacy Academy.

-Mr. Mangi serves on the Boards of Directors of the Legal Aid Society and the Muslim Bar Association of New York, and the Advisory Board of the Alliance of Families for Justice.
+Mr. Mangi serves on the Boards of Directors of the Legal Aid Society, the Muslim Bar Association of New York, the National LGBT Bar Association, and the Advisory Board of the Alliance of Families for Justice.